DAKiersz/DAKiersz/README.md

 - My technical documentation website running on Material of MkDocs [somethingstochastic.com](https://somethingstochastic.com).
 - A frontpage [kiersz.dev](https://kiersz.dev) with a CV.
-- Homelab - A continued passion with an aim to have a mini datacenter situated on a Startech 25U rack.
-The main project is temporarly on hold, but previously was done using Terraform, Packer and Docker, Ansible.
-The main server runs on Unraid Pro for the time being.
+- Homelab - A continued passion with an aim to have a mini datacenter situated on a Startech 25U open frame [rack](https://www.startech.com/en-gb/server-management/4postrack25u).
+The main project is temporarly on hold, but previously was done using Terraform, Packer, Docker and Ansible.
+The main server currently runs on Unraid Pro as a placeholder.
 - MOTES - An astronomical spectral reduction package as a legacy of my unfinished Doctorial studies.
 Working with its principal developer [Tom Seccull](https://github.com/tseccull)  :stars:

 ### Completed / Deprecated Projects